SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx-plus-ingress.md

 ## Collecting Logs and Metrics for Nginx Plus Ingress

-This page provides instructions for configuring log and metric collection for the Sumo Logic App for Nginx Plus Ingress.
+This section provides instructions for configuring log and metric collection for the Sumo Logic App for Nginx Plus Ingress.

 ### Collection Process Overview